roddone/BetaSeries.Net/README.md

 ## Concept
 This wrapper is designed to be ultra generic and to have the less code as possible.
 To do that a lot of types used in the solution are dynamic.
 In a future releases, I will try to implement custom methods with strong-typed return types and inputs.
 But for now this API works and can be used with any method of the API.
-Have a look on [https://www.betaseries.com/api/](BetaSeries API) to know how to use the different API methods !
+Have a look on [BetaSeries API](https://www.betaseries.com/api) to know how to use the different API methods !

 ## How to use it
 BetaSeries API is based on a REST API, this package provides classes to access each entity of the API.